English language education

-Ireland is a popular destination for those interested in learning English.
-There are many schools and courses available throughout the country that cater for everyone from business executives and students who want to improve their English language proficiency, to those who want to learn how to teach English as a foreign language.
+Ireland is a popular destination for people who are interested in learning English.
+There are many schools and courses available nationwide that cater for everyone from business executives and students who want to improve their English language proficiency, to those who want to learn how to teach English as a foreign language.

-The majority of English-as-a-foreign-language (EFL) schools in Ireland are privately run and provide students with a full package of tuition, homestay accommodation and extra-curricular activities.
+The majority of English language education (ELE) schools in Ireland are privately run and provide students with a full package of tuition, homestay accommodation and extra-curricular activities.
 The majority of schools offer preparation programmes for the major English language examinations, such as TOEFL, IELTS, Cambridge and Trinity College (London).
-TEFL (Teaching English as a Foreign Language) programmes are also available at many private schools and a number of universities (University College Dublin, University College Cork, NUI Galway, Dublin City University agus University of Limerick.
+English language teaching (ELT) programmes are also available at many private schools and a number of universities (University College Dublin, University College Cork, NUI Galway, Dublin City University agus University of Limerick).

-It is important to ensure that high standards exist throughout the EFL sector and that courses in EFL schools in Ireland are comparable with other international courses.
-The Department of Education and Skills has given Accreditation and Co-ordination of English Language Services (ACELS) the responsibility for monitoring the EFL sector.
+It is important to ensure that high standards exist throughout the ELE sector and that courses in ELE schools in Ireland are comparable with other international courses.
+The Department of Education and Skills has given Accreditation and Co-ordination of English Language Services (ACELS) the responsibility for monitoring the ELE sector.
 Since January 2011 ACELS is part of Quality and Qualifications Ireland (QQI).

-The list of recognised EFL schools and organisations in Ireland is published on an annual basis and is available on the ACELS web site.
+The list of recognised ELE schools and organisations in Ireland is published on an annual basis and is available on the ACELS web site.

 ACELS has a number of criteria that it uses to determine if a school is worthy of official recognition, which includes the following: